eaprelsky/infodynamics/book/11_what_the_data_reveals.md

 ## The Cultural Circuit Phenomenon

-One of the most surprising predictions of information physics concerns cultural differences in cognitive processing: **entire cultures develop characteristic impedance patterns that optimize information flow within their linguistic and social frameworks**.
+One of the most surprising predictions of information dynamics concerns cultural differences in cognitive processing: **entire cultures develop characteristic impedance patterns that optimize information flow within their linguistic and social frameworks**.

 **Language-Based Impedance Patterns:**
 Different languages appear to create different default circuit configurations: